Let's Learn Hungarian!

 Colloquial Hungarian: The Complete Course for Beginners by Carol H. Rounds.

-Although a bit more expensive than Teach Yourself Hungarian, I think that this includes more material.
-This book is probably better for those who feel more comfortable with their general ability to learn foreign languages and don’t need to go at a slow pace as in Teach Yourself Hungarian.
+This book is probably better for those who feel more comfortable with their general ability to learn foreign languages and don’t need to go at the slower pace as in Teach Yourself Hungarian.
 Also includes two CDs.

 Recent Posts